callum-jones19/leadlight/notes.md

             vst3-sys library uses the COM API to actually interact with the underlying VST interface.
 This might mean that it doesn't actually need to bundle the native VST3 libraries with it.
+7. We start by making a boilerplate plugin implementation.
+This is not actually going to contain anything useful processing-wise, but it lets me get a hands on understanding of what each plugin that I write needs to look like, and what functions it exposes.
+      1. In this case, we create a Plugin struct, and a Plugin Parameters struct.
+We then impl the nih-plugin `Pugin` trait for the Plugin.
+      To satisfy this, we need to implement a `process(...)` and a `params(...)` function for the plugin. `process` deals with the actual processing algorithm. `params` returns an atomically referenced copy of the plugin's parameters.
+Interestingly, this `Arc` means that we can be sure that the plugin won't suffer from race conditions in multi-threaded applications.
+8. With this in mind, we want to now make a testing suite, that takes the processing algorithm, and tests that the output is what we expect it to be.
+      1. We also want to test performance of the library (see the ThesisA report ).
+To do this, we will use a performance benchnarking library, such as `criterion-rs`.
+      2. I can't apply a test directly to the implemented `process(...)` function.
+         This is because it needs a reference to the processing context, which the testing suite won't have access to (as far as I'm aware).
+So, to get around this, we will apply the testing function to a processing algorithm which takes in just the buffers.